Show All Answers

 As a public health matter and in order to meet goals to reduce the spread of infection, following foundational health and safety requirements are protective measures for all--child care providers/staff, the children in care, and families (caregiver’s and children’s).
 For this reason, the Kansas Department of Health and Environment (KDHE) will not be granting exceptions to exceed license capacity or eliminate other health and safety requirements related to COVID-19 response.

 In the absence of more restrictive guidance from state or local health officials, the provisions of the existing regulation (K.A.R.
-28-4-114(j)(2)) would apply.
+28-4-114(j)(2)) apply.
 In addition to the number of children permitted under the terms of the license, K.A.R.
-28-4-114(j) authorizes two additional school-age children to be present full days during an emergency school closure.
+28-4-114(j) authorizes two additional school age children to be present full days during scheduled or emergency school closures.
+As authorized by the regulation, two additional school age children may be present in the licensed day care home/group day care home if a school district adopts a hybrid attendance model (part time in the classroom/part time remote learning) or a fully remote learning environment model during the 2020-2021 school year.

 New prints are required if staff previously working for school districts are transitioning to work in licensed child care facilities.
 The reason for this is that background check information cannot be shared between agencies or businesses (in this case, school and child care) and each may have specific prohibitions mandated by law.
 Keep in mind that individuals transferring from one licensed child care facility to another licensed facility would not need to be fingerprinted if they had previously passed a fingerprint-based background check.